MieszkoGulinski/kulki-text-mode/README.md

 ## Target platform

 The target platform is MVS TK5 running on Hercules emulator.
-The platform is a System/370 mainframe computer, and the operating system is MVS 3.8j.
+It emulates a System/370 mainframe computer, running the operating system MVS 3.8j.
 The programming language is Rexx, specifically the [BREXX/370](https://brexx370.readthedocs.io/en/latest/index.html) implementation.

-There is also an intermediate prototype of the game, written in JavaScript (running on Node.js), for fully testing the game logic on a modern computer, before porting it to Rexx.
+The repository also includes an intermediate prototype of the game, written in JavaScript, running on Node.js, for fully testing the game logic on a modern computer, before porting it to Rexx.
 The prototype isn't written in modern idiomatic JavaScript, but in a style that can be easily translated to Rexx, keeping the limitations of the target language in mind.

 ## Game rules